-Area Adviser: Dr. Ming Li
+Area Adviser: Dr. Jeffrey Stevens

 Welcome to the homepage of the Neuroscience and Behavior Ph.D.
 Program in the Department of Psychology at the University of Nebraska-Lincoln (UNL).
-Broadly speaking, faculty research interests include animal communication, comparative cognition, learning and memory, executive function, memory suggestibility, drug abuse, genetic basis of addiction, antipsychotic drugs, animal models of schizophrenia and other psychiatric disorders.
+Broadly speaking, faculty research interests include comparative cognition, decision making, learning and memory, executive function, memory suggestibility, drug abuse, genetic basis of addiction, antipsychotic drugs, and animal models of schizophrenia and other psychiatric disorders.
 We pride ourselves on a low student to faculty ratio where graduate students work very closely with faculty on research projects.
 In addition to this close mentoring model, we are able to offer highly individualized programs of study that can be tailored to fit the student's interest and career goals.

 Graduate training is governed by the Graduate Chair and the Graduate Executive Committee.
 Upon admission, each graduate student is assigned an advisor in the program.
 A doctoral Supervisory Committee is approved for each student by the Graduate Executive Committee prior to the completion of 50% of the student’s course work.
 A Supervisory Committee must include at least three members consisting of professors from our department, as well as at least one member consisting of a professor from a department outside of our department.
 The Supervisory Committee has responsibility for designing the student’s program of study and supervising the implementation of that program through the completion of comprehensive examinations and/or other approved demonstration of mastery of the discipline and the doctoral dissertation project.

 The Neuroscience and Behavior Ph.D. program is specifically designed to be flexible in terms of matching specific research interests of a given student.
 Therefore, the specific course requirements beyond the core requirements of the Ph.D. program are determined by the students’ advisor along with a Supervisory Committee.